todogroup/todogroup.org/_posts/2015-02-24-why-we-run-an-open-source-program-walmart-labs.md

 Compare the following:

-> Hey, would you want to build node services that need to handle the traffic of a Walmart Black Friday and proof to the world that node is ready?
+> Hey, would you want to build node services that need to handle the traffic of a Walmart Black Friday and prove to the world that node is ready?

 vs.: